 Is ppm the same as mg/L on a water test?

-Why do ppm results vary between tests?
+Why do ppm results vary between water tests?